Salz0/telegram_flea/CONTRIBUTING.md

 #### Set-up python virtual environment

 Create a virtual environment with poetry
-For more information see: (https://python-poetry.org/docs/basic-usage/)
+For more information visit this [website](https://python-poetry.org/docs/basic-usage/)

 You can run do it like this in terminal: